 A maximum cap on single projects is not set.

 What kind of projects can be submitted?

 Submitted projects have to be beneficial for wider community (not only the class), it has to involve the school, local community (public) and a local government organization.
 Cooperation among kids, teachers, public and municipal government representatives is desired.
 Projects should have a long-term positive effect and sustainability.

 Submitted projects should be prepared by children to a large extent, written in English (up to 3 pages A4 format) and should include:

-Projects should be delivered either to AmCham office via regular mail or via e-mail to Renata Paceltova at email@example.com.
+Projects should be delivered either to AmCham office via regular mail or via e-mail to Gabriela Rybova at firstname.lastname@example.org.

 Grants are awarded to individual projects (donation contract to a school).
 The project has to be realized within 12 months from receiving the money.

 The final report in English language and short video has to be submitted to AmCham.

 Specific details are published with opening of the grant competition every year at www.amcham.cz, Facebook page and LinkedIn.